 SEVA Heart Foundation is driven by the passion to serve others.
 The journey is fueled by the happiness of those whose hearts have been touched.
 We strive to meet our goals and priorities with leadership, vision, and unified commitment.

 SEVA Heart Foundation provides artificial heart valves sourced locally to those who cannot afford open heart surgery.
 There is an unmet need for heart valve surgery in countries like Africa and India where rheumatic heart disease continues to be a major health crisis.
-Thus far, SEVA Heart Foundation donated 400 heart valves (93 heart valves in 2018, 94 heart valves in 2019, 95 heart valves in 2020, 96 heart values in 2021) and we have now committed to donating 97 heart valves in 2022.
+Thus far, SEVA Heart Foundation donated 500 heart valves (93 heart valves in 2018, 94 heart valves in 2019, 95 heart valves in 2020, 96 heart values in 2021, 97 heart valves in 2022) and we have now committed to donating 98 heart valves in 2023.
 This was possible only with the support of enthusiastic donors who contributed generously.
 SEVA Heart Foundation is committed to providing heart valves as an ongoing selfless service activity to ensure better access to heart healthcare for all.

 Global Medical Outreach

 Through outreach medical clinics, SEVA Heart Foundation brings cardiac care to remote areas in need, teaching local physicians in providing direct patient services to “at risk communities.”
 Physicians, local centers, and volunteers run follow-up clinics to ensure good postoperative care.
 SEVA Heart Foundation provides life saving medications and lab testing devices (International Normalized Ratio – INR) for crucial monitoring of blood thinning medications and dosage adjustments.
 INR kits were given to the outreach clinics where regular blood testing is done to enable and monitor patients well being.
 These focused efforts led to a tangible difference in improved patient outcomes.